SandyGriffitts99/IntuneProactiveRemediations/README.md

 To import a Microsoft Intune Proactive Remediations, clone this repository and run the ```Import-ProactiveRemediation.ps1``` script from the tools directory.

-To add a Microsoft Intune Proactive Remediation, fork this repository, add in your Proactive Remediations by using the ```New-ProactiveRemediation``` script and submit a pull request.
+To add a Microsoft Intune Proactive Remediation, fork this repository, add in your Proactive Remediations by using the ```New-ProactiveRemediation.ps1``` script and submit a pull request.

 ## Scripts & Tools
 There are a few Powershell script that can help with building, adding & validating a Proactive Remediations.